-Conditional Access node in new Intune portal got very less options if you compare it with Intune Silverlight conditional access options.
-All the device based conditional access rules are moved out of Intune.
-Now those device based conditional access rules are part of Azure Active Directory.
-Device based conditional access policy has loads of granular options more conditions, more control options etc…
+The conditional Access node in the new Intune portal got very few options if you compare it with Intune Silverlight conditional access options.
+All the device-based conditional access rules are moved out of Intune.
+Now those device-based conditional access rules are part of Azure Active Directory.
+Device-based conditional access policy has loads of granular options, more conditions, more control options, etc…